mozaik-association/mozaik/docs/Contacts Module.md

 - Price of the subscription.
 - Structured communication reference (possible to work with a structured communication).
 - Payement link (possible to pay the membership online with Stripe...)
-- Member in good standing or not (modifier)
+- Check whether the member is in good standing or not.
 - Start and end date of the membership.

 This tab allows you to easily manage or modify memberships.